 Best SNES Emulator for Android

-Here are the best working SNES Emulator for android to play your favourate SNES games on android phone
+Here are the best working SNES Emulator for android to play your favorite SNES games on Android phones.

 The all-new SNES emulator that has amongst the broadest game compatibility for the 16-bit games.
 Packed with material UI, first of its kind in the segment.
 The emulator has only one option in the general settings menu, which is for arranging the load states of the uploaded ROMs.

 Apart from that, you get the ability to scan for NES ROMs automatically on your phone along with the manual loading option.
 Screenshots can be taken as well of the game.